An agent that adapts to you

 The feature in use end to end: my user bubble showing the Möbius logo attached inline, with the text 'Here is the Möbius logo.
 Tell me what you see.'
 The agent reads off the symbolism: 'a human and an AI collaborating on a shared canvas, neither one fully upstream of the other.' file upload, working

 The build starts from an empty composer.
-The agent checks the codebase, surfaces three real decisions (file types, affordances, size cap), then writes the endpoint, the schema, the picker, and the paperclip, none of which existed when I asked.
+The agent checks the codebase, surfaces three real decisions (file types, affordances, size cap), then writes the endpoint, the schema, the picker, and the paperclip.
 By the end of the same chat I attach the Möbius logo and the agent on the other side reads it back.
 One conversation, from empty composer to working feature.

 File upload is one capability the agent can build.
-The same loop produces apps, too, actual mini-applications that land on the canvas next to the chat and persist there.
+The same loop also produces actual mini-applications that appear on the canvas next to the chat and persist there.

 A few of the apps Möbius has built me, each from a single prompt: a live ISS tracker, a Brazil trip planner, a daily news digest, a Hacker News dashboard, an earthquake monitor, a habit tracker, and a drum machine.
-The agent wrote the JSX, compiled it, mounted it, and the app lives in the same shell the chat does.
+The agent wrote the JSX and mounted the compiled app in the same shell the chat uses.

-This is how general capabilities land (notifications, scheduled jobs, a web-search button, voice mode, a richer settings panel).
-The agent builds it when you ask.
-A second loop sits above the first, a harness that watches the inner agent and periodically asks was this change generally useful, or was it just for me?
+General capabilities get added this way too.
+Notifications, scheduled jobs, a web-search button, voice mode, and a richer settings panel all fit the same path.
+The agent builds the feature when you ask.
+A second loop sits above the first, a harness that watches the inner agent and periodically asks was this change generally useful, or specific to my instance?
 The generally useful diffs become candidates for upstreaming into the shipped image, a promotion step I still review.

-Capabilities are general; taste is the opposite.
-The shell ships with one default theme, but the same agent that built file upload can rewrite the CSS, swap fonts, add background animation, restructure the layout, and that diff lives only on your volume.
-A redeploy can ship you the new file-upload feature without trampling your wood-paneled reading-room theme, because the two changes live in different layers.
+General capabilities can move upstream.
+Taste belongs to the instance.
+The shell ships with one default theme.
+The same agent that built file upload can rewrite the CSS, swap fonts, add background animation, restructure the layout, and keep that diff confined to your volume.
+A redeploy can ship you the new file-upload feature while your wood-paneled reading-room theme stays put, because the two changes live in different layers.

-The cheap-to-vary axis is visual.
+Visual changes are cheap to vary.
 Ask the agent to restyle the whole shell and it rewrites the CSS, swaps the fonts, and repaints the background.
-There is no build step you wait on.
 The new look is live the moment the agent saves, and you watch it change as it works.

 The same new-chat screen in a range of looks the agent has built, from a medieval manuscript to a cozy reading room to a deep-blue ambient theme, finishing fully meme-worthy.
 Each one is a single prompt, and the new look is live the moment the agent saves.

 And it moves.
 The meme theme is live CSS, so the rainbow drifts and the unicorns and emoji bounce across the screen.
-The agent does not judge your taste.
+The agent keeps its opinions to itself.

-The harder axis is layout, where things are, not how they look.
+Layout is harder because it moves the controls themselves.
 It is the same conversation and the same chat box.
-Ask the agent to rewrite the navigation model and it does, and the new layout is live immediately, the same way a theme change is.
-The default is drawer-first; one prompt later it is a bottom-nav app with Chat / Apps / Settings as tabs.
+Ask the agent to rewrite the navigation model and it does, with the new layout live immediately.
+The default is drawer-first.
+One prompt later it is a bottom-nav app with Chat / Apps / Settings as tabs.

 After prompting for bottom-nav: the chat fills the screen, no header bar, and a persistent bottom strip shows three tabs, Chat (active), Apps, Settings.
 Chat